This post contains affiliate links.

-There’s also a nice museum at the entrance center to learn more about the ruins before you visit the site or even hire a guide to take you on a personal tour, and a beautiful lake to chill at.
+There’s also a nice museum at the entrance center to learn more about the ruins before you visit the site or even hire a guide to take you on a personal tour.
 Just keep in mind this is an important place, so everyone needs to have their legs and shoulders covered to enter.

 2. Sigiriya (Lion’s Rock)

 Time: 3 hour trip.
 Try to do it in the early morning or late afternoon for the best lighting and views.

 This site has two different names.
 The locals call it Sigiriya, and the tourists call it Lion’s Rock.

 This is easily one of the most popular destinations in the entire country and for good reason.
 1,500 years ago a badass king saw this giant rock and decided to build his palace on it.

 The rock is over 600 ft high, but that didn’t stop this dreamer.
 He built a kingdom on and around the rock, even carving pools into the top, and the ruins of his palace still remain there today.
 Now, you can enter the park at the base and climb staircases to the top.